Pinterest Pixel

 What are the Weekend Days in Excel

-How do I get the weekend days in Excel?
+How to get the weekend days in Excel?

-How Do I Adjust Excel’s Weekend Parameters for Different Work Weeks?
+How to Adjust Excel’s Weekend Parameters for Different Work Weeks?

 What is the default weekend in Excel?

-The default weekend in Excel, when using functions like WORKDAY and NETWORKDAYS without customizations, typically includes Saturday and Sunday as non-working days.
-Functions assume a standard workweek from Monday to Friday unless specified otherwise with custom parameters.
+The default weekend in Excel, when using functions like WORKDAY and NETWORKDAYS, typically includes Saturday and Sunday as non-working days.

 How to include Saturday and Sunday as a WORKDAY in Excel?

-To include Saturday and Sunday as a WORKDAY in Excel, use the WORKDAY.INTL function with a custom weekend string.
-For example, if you set your weekend to only be Friday, the formula would become =WORKDAY.INTL(start_date, days, “0000010”), where Friday is the only day marked as a weekend.
+To make Saturday and Sunday working days in Excel, use the WORKDAY.INTL function with a custom weekend code.
+For example, =WORKDAY.INTL(start_date, days, “0000010”) sets only Friday as the weekend.

 If you like this Excel tip, please share it